ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The role of the encoders is to map inputs into tensors, usually vectors in the case fo datatype without a temporal / sequential aspect, matrices in case there is a temporal / sequential aspect or higher rank tensors in case there is a spatial or a spatio-temporal aspect to the input data.

-Different configurations of the same encoder may return a tensor with different rank, for instance a sequential encoder may return a vector of size `h` that is either the final vector of a sequente or the result of pooling over the sequence length, or it can return a matrix of size `l x h` where `l` is the length of the sequence and `h` is the hidden dimension if you specify the pooling reduce operation (`reduce_output`) to be `null`.
+Different configurations of the same encoder may return a tensor with different rank, for instance a sequential encoder may return a vector of size `h` that is either the final vector of a sequence or the result of pooling over the sequence length, or it can return a matrix of size `l x h` where `l` is the length of the sequence and `h` is the hidden dimension if you specify the pooling reduce operation (`reduce_output`) to be `null`.
-For the sake of semplicity you can imagine the output to be a vector in most of the cases, but there is a `reduce_output` parameter one can specify to change the default behavior.
+For the sake of simplicity you can imagine the output to be a vector in most of the cases, but there is a `reduce_output` parameter one can specify to change the default behavior.

 An additional feature that ludwig provides is the option to have tied weights between different encoders.
-For instance if my model takes two sentences as input and return the probablity of their entailment, I may want to encode both sentences with the same encoder.
+For instance if my model takes two sentences as input and return the probability of their entailment, I may want to encode both sentences with the same encoder.
 The way to do it is by specifying the `tied-weights` parameter of the second feature you define to be the name of the first feature you defined.

 ```yaml